 Aside from Cyber Monday, the best deals for your electronic gadgets have come and gone.
 What's more, any deals you may find will be on the 2014 stock that retailers are trying to clear out before the 2015 goodies arrive in the New Year.
 Do yourself a favor, and wait it out.

 People love giving jewelry at this time of year.
 And when people love doing something, retailers love charging them top dollar for it.
 So unless you really have to drop some of your cash on rings, necklaces, and other sparkling items, wait until next year for that pricey item.

 Unless you absolutely have to put a brand new calendar up on the stroke of midnight on New Year's Eve, you should steer clear of calendars.
 They are expensive right now.
 Full price, everywhere you look.
 But come a few weeks into 2015, the prices will start to fall like the rain in Seattle.
 You can expect to save at least 50%, and when February comes around, stores everywhere will be almost giving them away.
 Really, with the smartphones and tablets, does anyone really need them as reminders anymore?

 Winter Gear and Clothing

-That's it.
-From everyone here at Wise Bread, have a wonderful holiday, and a safe and prosperous 2014!
+From everyone here at Wise Bread, have a wonderful holiday, and a prosperous 2015!